 What happens if something goes wrong?

-When you need a Philadelphia surgical center malpractice attorney, you can count on the Weitz Firm to be by your side.
+When you need a Philadelphia surgical center malpractice attorney, you can count on The Weitz Firm, LLC to be by your side.
 We will investigate your claim and work to secure the compensation you deserve.

 Surgical centers are often known as outpatient centers.
 There are more than 5,600 surgical centers in the United States, performing millions of surgeries each year.
 Think about this though – medical mistakes are the third leading cause of death in the US.

 You want to make sure you are receiving quality healthcare in all situations, especially for surgical procedures.

 Are these surgical centers safe?